-1. Remove the lower lock-down bolt (A) on each side of the tower.

-- 2. Carefully fold the tower forward.

-- 3. Replace the lower lock-down bolts (A).

-- 4. Remove the upper lock-down bolts (B).

-- 5. Lower the support legs (C). - 6.
-Replace the upper lock-down bolts (B).

-To return the tower to the towing position, perform the above steps in reverse order.
+- 1. Remove the lock-down bolts (A) on each side of the tower. - 2.
+Carefully fold the tower aft. - 3.
+Replace the lock-down bolts on each side of the tower. - To return the tower to the towing position, perform the above steps in reverse order.